Redrot/redrot.github.io/talks.md

 ### 2024

+- University of Copenhagen Topology Seminar (Remote)
+> Endotrivial complexes and the geometry of permutation modules, December 2024
 - University of California Berkeley Representation Theory and Tensor Categories Seminar
 > Endotrivial complexes and the geometry of permutation modules, November 2024
 - UC Santa Cruz Algebra and Number Theory Seminar